Saturday, 4 July 2026

 [1962]

 One of these tunes you can't believe was hidden away on a b-side to an inferior track on the A side.
 What a blast.
 The entire production is an exercise in restraint of the looming mayhem, incredibly unique.
-Dion was such a great rock'n'roll singer and here it's all about being emotionally overwrought in the face of his existential predicament and somehow he doesn't make it suck and then there's that creepy sax that then bursts through for some sleazy sax-a-matazz and what going on with the deranged blokes doing the all over the shop backing vocals.
+Dion was such a great rock'n'roll singer and here it's all about being emotionally overwrought in the face of his existential predicament and somehow he doesn't make it suck and then there's that creepy sax that then bursts through for some sleazy sax-a-matazz and just what the darn heck is going on with the deranged blokes doing the all over the shop backing vocals.

 Genius.